We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 What is SF Zoo’s rainy day policy?

-If you purchased tickets through SF Zoo and do not visit due to rain, purchase tickets for a new date.
-Then, email them with your new tickets and old confirmation number.
-They will refund your old tickets.
+If you purchased tickets through SF Zoo and do not visit due to rain, you can purchase tickets for a new date.
+Email the zoo with your new tickets and old confirmation number, and they will refund your original tickets.

-Is the San Francisco Zoo still free on the first Wednesday of every month?
+Is the San Francisco Zoo still free on the first Wednesday of every month?u00a0

 What other San Francisco Zoo discounts are available?